The best cure for insomnia is to get a lot of sleep.

 I really don’t need more barriers to sleep.
 Maybe it is because I am old and broken but it used to not be a big deal.
 In the Army, I could sleep two to four hours a night and perform at a high level the next day and do that for many days in a row, sometimes weeks.
 I am sure that is what started my sleep issues.

 Another thing that impedes sleep is various kinds of hypnagogic hallucinations as if I need more types of hallucinations.
-They can range from hypnic jerks that come right after a falling or slipping sensation.
+They can range from hypnic jerks that come right after a falling or slipping sensation to outright seeing and hearing things that are not there.
 Sometimes, I can see myself on the stairs and my foot slipping as I walk up and I can feel the sensation as if it really happened.
 The worst is that I ‘die’ right when I start to drift off which wakes me and causes my heart to race.
 It is hard to explain.
 I get a sensation that I am dead and am trapped in my body, that doesn’t quite explain it but is pretty close I think.
 However it manifests, I end up awake for another 2-3 hours after it.
 It is definitely mental-health related and nothing physical since it completely disappeared from February to July last year, which was the happiest, most fun and peaceful time of my life.

-At least it has been a few years since I had sleep paralysis.
+At least it has been a few years since I had an episode of sleep paralysis.